julianoczkowski/QAUI-Modus-Web-Components/components/modus-wc-chip.md

 ## Pattern notes

+**Icon usage**: When adding icons to chips, always use `<modus-wc-icon>` component instead of `<i class="modus-icons">`.
+Use `size="xs"` for most chips, or `size="sm"` for large chips to maintain proper proportions and alignment.

-Any content: everything placed inside the default slot renders inline—mix text, icons, avatars or even a spinner.
+**Any content**: everything placed inside the default slot renders inline—mix text, icons, avatars or even a spinner.

-Remove flow: provide clear feedback when a chip disappears (e.g. update a filter count) and keep focus management in mind.
+**Remove flow**: provide clear feedback when a chip disappears (e.g. update a filter count) and keep focus management in mind.

-Accessibility: if no visible label, include an aria-label or aria-labelledby so screen readers identify the chip.
+**Accessibility**: if no visible label, include an aria-label or aria-labelledby so screen readers identify the chip.

-Keyboard support: space/enter triggers chipClick; delete/backspace triggers chipRemove when focus is inside the remove icon.
+**Keyboard support**: space/enter triggers chipClick; delete/backspace triggers chipRemove when focus is inside the remove icon.

-State styling: active, has-error, disabled each apply thematic colours—combine active + outline for pill-style toggles.
+**State styling**: active, has-error, disabled each apply thematic colours—combine active + outline for pill-style toggles.

-Performance: properties are reactive—always set primitive values (true, false, string) rather than mutating objects inside.
+**Performance**: properties are reactive—always set primitive values (true, false, string) rather than mutating objects inside.